Last updated: May 2026

 • Consistent monthly volume (200+ orders/month)

-• Low return rates (<5%)
+• Low return rates (under 5%)

 • Non-fragile, non-regulated products

 These are your test candidates.
-Your top 20% of SKUs - your “hero SKUs” - likely generate 60–70% of orders.
+Your top 20% of SKUs, your "hero SKUs," likely generate 60–70% of orders.

-Example: A home goods brand with 200 SKUs discovered that 15 SKUs represented 65% of revenue.
+Example: a home goods brand with 200 SKUs discovered that 15 SKUs represented 65% of revenue.
 Those became their direct fulfillment pilot.

-FOB $8 + Import (including duties) $3 + Storage (60-day average) $2 + 3PL Fulfillment $6 = $19 total
+Legacy model: FOB $8 + Import (including duties) $3 + Storage (60-day average) $2 + 3PL Fulfillment $6 = $19 total

-FOB $8 + Direct fulfillment $7 + Duties (paid at point of sale) $1.50 + Storage $0 = $16.5 total
+Direct fulfillment model: FOB $8 + Direct fulfillment $7 + Duties (paid at point of sale) $1.50 + Storage $0 = $16.5 total

 Savings: $2.50 per unit, or about 13%.

 At 1,000 monthly units, that's $30,000 in annual cost savings plus significantly improved cash flow.
+To pressure-test these numbers, model your fulfillment ROI against your actual numbers instead of relying on category averages.

 Most suitable categories: